Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 08-Brass Male bush: We will use it to connect the junction box with the cable trunk.

-09- Insulated bushing: We will use it to be installed at the end of the brass male bush to avoid any sharp edges while pulling the wires inside the cable trunk.
+09- Insulated bushing: We will use it to install at the end of the brass male bush to avoid sharp edges while pulling wires into the cable trunk.

-10- Spray paint: We will use it for labeling the cable trunk at its bottom for better identification, especially if we have multiple systems with different cable trunks like lighting system, normal power system, UPS, etc.
+10- Spray paint: We will use it for labeling the cable trunk at its bottom for better identification, especially if we have multiple systems with different cable trunks, like lighting systems, normal power systems, UPS, etc.

 C- Permanent Materials